 For early breast cancer

-It’s not currently known if Arimidex should be continued after these 5 years.
+It’s not currently known whether Arimidex should be continued after these 5 years.
 And if so, it’s not known for how long after the first 5 years it should be taken.

 How long you take Arimidex for early breast cancer will depend on how likely your breast cancer is to come back.
 It will also depend on your risk of side effects from treatment.

 The Food and Drug Administration (FDA) approves prescription drugs such as Arimidex to treat certain conditions.
 Arimidex may also be used off-label for other conditions.
-Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.
+Off-label use is when a drug that the FDA has approved to treat one condition is prescribed to treat a condition that is not FDA approved.

 Specifically, Arimidex is used to treat the following types of breast cancer:

-• Early hormone receptor-positive (HR+) breast cancer.
+Early hormone receptor-positive (HR-positive) breast cancer.
 For this type of cancer, Arimidex is given to lower the risk of the breast cancer coming back or spreading after it’s already been treated with surgery.
 This type of treatment is called adjuvant treatment.
-(Early breast cancer hasn’t spread out of either your breast or the lymph nodes in your armpit.
-And HR+ cancer is stimulated to grow by hormones, including estrogen.)

-• Locally advanced or metastatic breast cancer that’s either HR+ or HR-unknown.
+Locally advanced or metastatic breast cancer that’s either HR-positive or HR-unknown.
 Locally advanced or metastatic breast cancer typically can’t be treated with surgery.
-For these conditions, Arimidex is used as a first-line treatment.
+For these conditions, Arimidex is given as a first-line treatment.
 With first-line treatment, the drug is the first treatment used for the cancer.
-(Locally advanced breast cancer has spread to nearby areas or lymph nodes, while metastatic breast cancer has spread to other parts of your body.
-And while HR+ breast cancer is stimulated to grow by hormones, HR-unknown cancer may or may not be encouraged to grow by hormones.)

-• Locally advanced or metastatic breast cancer that’s come back or spread after treatment with the cancer drug tamoxifen.
-For this use, Arimidex can be given to treat HR+, HR-negative (HR–), or HR-unknown breast cancer.
-However, if your breast cancer is estrogen receptor-negative (ER–), or it didn’t improve with tamoxifen treatment in the past, it’s unlikely to improve with Arimidex.
-(ER– cancer doesn’t need estrogen in order to grow.)
+Locally advanced or metastatic breast cancer that’s come back or spread after treatment with the cancer drug tamoxifen.
+Note that if your breast cancer is estrogen receptor-negative (ER-negative), or it didn’t improve with tamoxifen treatment in the past, it’s unlikely to improve with Arimidex.
+(ER-negative cancer doesn’t need estrogen in order to grow.)

 Arimidex contains the drug anastrozole.
 It’s a hormone therapy used for breast cancer.
 Hormone therapies for breast cancer work by stopping estrogen from stimulating the cancer to grow.
 Specifically, Arimidex is a type of hormone therapy called an aromatase inhibitor.
 It works by lowering the amount of estrogen that your body makes.